pypy/pypy/pypy/doc/stm.rst

   each transaction starts with sending data to a log file.
-You should refactor this case so that it occurs either near the end of the transaction (which can then mostly run in non-inevitable mode), or even delegate it to a separate thread.
+You should refactor this case so that it occurs either near the end of the transaction (which can then mostly run in non-inevitable mode), or delegate it to a separate transaction or even a separate thread.

 * Writing to a list or a dictionary conflicts with any read from the same list or dictionary, even one done with a different key.
 For